-Greece: Deadlines for RES projects completion extended15.
-April 2020. / SEE Energy News
+Greece: Deadlines for RES projects completion extended, SEE Energy News

 According to the legislation, renewable energy and combined heat and power (CHP) projects whose completion deadline and network connection agreements expire before 30 June will be granted a six-months extension.
 As one in a set of measures adopted by the Greek President Katerina Sakellaropoulou as a country’s response to coronavirus crisis, deadlines for the completion of renewable energy projects have been extended.

 For those expiring in the second half of the year, the deadline has been extended by additional four months.